 Through this enhancement of recreational amenities, the City of Albany is aiming to attract and retain a younger generation, who currently tend to be drawn away to metropolitan areas where a wider variety of recreational facilities exist.
-The Great Southern Surf Reef will provide a significant attractor for retaining this demographic, as well as expanding the recreational amenity for older residents who currently need to travel to surf, either to isolated beaches some way from the city or to other locations such as Margaret River.
-Furthermore, the Great Southern Surf Reef will create a consistent, quality wave appropriate for holding events at state, national and international levels.
+The Albany Artificial Surf Reef will provide a significant attractor for retaining this demographic, as well as expanding the recreational amenity for older residents who currently need to travel to surf, either to isolated beaches some way from the city or to other locations such as Margaret River.
+Furthermore, the Albany Artificial Surf Reef will create a consistent, quality wave appropriate for holding events at state, national and international levels.
 Indeed, Surfing WA has stated that they would foresee holding 3-4 events per year in Albany that are not currently possible due to the poor quality of surf on Albany's central beaches.
 Surfing competitions are heavily promoted and publicised; a single international level surfing event (short board or longboard or bodyboard etc.) can bring hundreds of thousands of dollars into the local economy.

 The project therefore also responds to the need to diversify and grow the regional economy.
 The potential tourism benefits from hosting surfing events are clear, but a more general uplift in visitation and length of stay would also be expected.
 The project will complement other initiatives to further develop adventure tourism assets, such as for the 'Snake Run' skate park, mountain biking and bush walking.
 In fact, a real opportunity exists for Albany to be recognised as a Surfing Town, there is no such hub currently on the south coast of WA, despite there being multiple recognised surfing spots in the region (albeit some drive from the CBD).
-With existing infrastructure in retail and hospitality, the facilitation of a recognised hub in Albany would provide substantial benefit both economically and socially.
+With existing infrastructure in retail and hospitality, the facilitation of a recognised hub in Albany would provide substantial benefit both economically and socially, which is identified as of critical importance to overcoming economic and social challenges faced by the current and ongoing Covid-19 pandemic.

-Environmental benefits are also high.
-The reef's substrate will provide for significantly improved marine ecology at and around the site leading to additional amenity in regards to fishing and diving at the site of the Great Southern Surf Reef.
+Environmental benefits are also significant.
+The reef's substrate will provide for significantly improved marine ecology at and around the site leading to additional amenity in regards to fishing and diving at the site of the Albany Artificial Surf Reef.
 Reduction in emissions through the ability to surf close to the CBD are also clear.
-It is not intended that the Great Southern Surf Reef will be a multi-purpose reef and its utility will be focused on surfing.
-Analysis and modelling of the Great Southern Surf Reef by Royal Haskoning DHV, both numerical and physical, demonstrate that it will not have a significant impact on coastal processes.
+It is not intended that the Albany Artificial Surf Reef will be a multi-purpose reef and its utility will be focused on surfing.
+Analysis and modelling of the Albany Artificial Surf Reef by Royal Haskoning DHV and Bluecoast Consulting Engineers, both numerical and physical, demonstrate that it will not have a significant impact on coastal processes.
 This work has been reviewed by the Department of Transport Coastal Infrastructure Branch and the documentation has been finalised to address all environmental requirements.